cultuurnet/stoplight-docs-uitpas/docs/registering-ticket-sales.md

 ### Can I get a list of all UiTPAS numbers that have a social tariff ('kansentarief')?

 The calculation of the correct UiTPAS tariffs is dependent on many factors such as the availability of a social tariff for the passholder and settings within the UiTPAS region.
 These are checked in realtime by UiTPAS.
 That's why it's a bad idea to only use UiTPAS numbers without accessing the UiTPAS API.

+### My application is used by multiple UiTPAS organizers.
+Can I use the same set of credentials?

+No, you will receive one set of credentials per organizer.
+We encourage organizers to request their own credentials and provide them to your application.